Berkeley-CS195/fa24/syllabus.md

 **DSP**: If you have a DSP-approved accommodation, we will contact you by the end of Week 2 with this semester's DSP policies.
 Requesting assignment extensions according to your letter will involve you making a private post on Ed *prior* to the assignment deadline.

-If you need an extension or regrade request, please fill out this semester's [Extension/Regrade Request form](https://docs.google.com/forms/d/e/1FAIpQLSeDIBx-Q4-jtYq0FERjOmlDAfmdAn9k47kQlF7-iRQebcwzJw/viewform).
+If you need an extension or regrade request, please fill out this semester's [Extension/Regrade Request form {to be added}]().

 ## Academic Integrity

 The student community at UC Berkeley has adopted the following Honor Code: "As a member of the UC Berkeley community, I act with honesty, integrity, and respect for others."
 The expectation is that you will adhere to this code.

+### Plagiarism/Self-plagiarism
-**Plagiarism/Self-plagiarism**: You must be original in composing the writing assignments in this class.
+You must be original in composing the writing assignments in this class.
 To copy text or ideas from another source (including your own previously, or concurrently, submitted course work) without appropriate reference is plagiarism and will result in a failing grade for your assignment and usually further disciplinary action.
 Anyone found to have submitted assignments completed by another person (student or non-student) will likewise receive a failing grade in the course and be reported to the Center for Student Conduct.
 For additional information on plagiarism, self-plagiarism, and how to avoid it, see [this GSI Guide for Preventing Plagiarism](http://gsi.berkeley.edu/teachingguide/misconduct/prevent-plag.html).

+## Appendix

+### In-Depth QQCR Instructions

+For the sake of this explanation, assume you are trying to complete QQCRs for a given week, and for this week the readings are:
+1. \[Required\] Reading 1
+2. \[Recommended\] Reading 2
+3. \[Optional\] Reading 3
+Reminder that required and recommended readings operate the same when it comes to completing QQCRs.

+#### Example
+For the first two QQCR posts, you are allowed to do a question, quote, comment, or reply on a required OR recommended reading.
+So here are some examples of valid choices for that:

+* One comment on the Reading 1 thread and one quote on the Reading 2 thread.
+* I could instead do two quotes on the Reading 2 thread.
+* I could instead do one reply on the Reading 1 thread, and one quote on the Reading 2 thread.
+* I could instead do one question and one comment all on the Reading 2 thread

+All of these would receive full points for the first two.

+For the last QQCR, we simply ask that you do at least one reply on a required OR recommended thread.
+This is an attempt to get you discussing topics with your peers.

+You can think of this like us asking you to do three QQCR posts on any selection of required or recommended threads (with replacement), where at least one is a reply.

+#### Formatting

+For formatting, we ask that you separate out each QQCR into a different post.
+They can all be in the same thread, but each should be posted separately.
+This serves two purposes.
+For one it makes grading easier, but more importantly it makes replies easier for your peers since they will only be responding to one thing and the train of thought is more clear.

+We also ask that you put a tag indicating which kind of QQCR each post is.
+For example if you are making a 'quote' post, please put \[Quote\] in the body of the post.
+As before, this serves the purpose of making grading easier and making it easier for your peers to scan through the responses to a particular post when deciding where to comment.

+We have a bot that should catch most formatting errors you could make.
+If you get a 0 on a QQCR and you expect to have gotten a grade on it, feel free to submit a [regrade](#accommodations-regrades-and-late-policy).

 <!--
 **Turnitin**: